 Our most recent videos, from the Highly Fluorinated Compounds Conference, June 14-15, 2017:

 The mission of the Social Science Environmental Health Research Institute (SSEHRI) is to conduct social science-oriented research, teaching, community engagement, and policy work in the area of environmental health.
-With 4 core faculty, affiliated faculty at Northeastern and other area universities, 3 postdocs, 13 graduate students, and 5 undergraduates, SSEHRI is a hub for collaborative environmental health learning and interest at NU.
+With 4 core faculty, affiliated faculty at Northeastern University and other area universities, 3 postdocs, 14 graduate students, and 5 undergraduates, SSEHRI is a hub for collaborative environmental health learning and interest at NU.
 The Institute trains graduate students and postdocs for community based participatory research aimed at transforming and improving environmental health.
 At the same time, it provides faculty with a resource to further their existing efforts in those approaches.
 Integrating environmental health science, sociology, science and technology studies, and community organizations, SSEHRI aims to develop novel approaches to studying environmental health questions, communication of environmental health data and conceptualization of environmental health socially, politically, and scientifically.
 SSEHRI has multiple grants from NIEHS, EPA, NIH, NSF, and the JPB Foundation.